 They were among the first to manufacture lightweight and easy to maneuver vacuum cleaners that had accessories to clean upholstery, walls, and bare floors.

 The Introduction of AC/DC Motor

-Then in 1910 two engineers from Racine Wisconsin, Charles Beach and Frederick Osius along with Louis Hamilton made appliance history by developing a small motor that ran on AC or DC electric power.
+Then in 1910, two engineers from Racine Wisconsin, Charles Beach, Frederick Osius, along with Louis Hamilton, made appliance history by developing a small motor that ran on AC or DC electric power.

 Scott and Fetzer

-Their partnership started in 1919 and together, they produced some of the more innovative vacuums to ever come out during that era like the Vacuette which was the predecessor of multi-attachment vacuum cleaners in the market today.
+Their partnership started in 1919, and together, they produced some of the more innovative vacuums to ever come out during that era, like the Vacuette, the predecessor of multi-attachment vacuum cleaners in the market today.

-Airway Sanitizor, a company from Toledo, patented the first vacuum cleaner that used a disposable bag.
+Airway Sanitizer, a company from Toledo, patented the first vacuum cleaner that used a disposable bag.